Suggested Quantity Types

 Overview:

-You can select an SQT when you enter orders, transfers, or production.
-If you select an SQT for the enter feature, then the suggested quantity calculation can be displayed for each item on the entry screen.
-Even though SQTs are preconfigured, they can be modified when running worksheets or entering orders, transfer requests, or production.
+If an SQT is selected for an enter feature, then the details for each suggested quantity calculation can be displayed for an item while a User is on the entry display.
+Even though SQTs are preconfigured, they can be modified when running worksheets or entering transactions.

 Things to know!

-• Suggested Quantity Types (SQTs) are typically used to suggest quantities for items to order, transfer requests, prep, or produce.
+• Suggested Quantity Types (SQTs) can be used to suggest quantities for items to order, transfer, prep, or produce.

 • SQTs are preconfigured.
 Preconfigured SQTs are defaults (to save time), but they can be changed when printing worksheets or entering transactions.

-• You can set up multiple SQTs for each transaction type.
-For example, if you order or make transfer requests on Mondays and Fridays, you can set up Suggested Quantity Types for each day, and one for each transaction type (Monday and Friday orders, and Monday and Friday transfer requests).
+• You can set up multiple SQTs for each feature type.
+For example, if you order or make transfer requests on Mondays and Fridays, you can set up Suggested Quantity Types for each day.

 • SQTs can, optionally, be configured to use Par Levels.
 A Par Level will compare an Item's Par Level to the calculated on-hand quantity and calculate the suggested quantity.
 Please click this link for more information about Par Levels

 • SQTs can also be configured to use Usage Projections.
-A Usage Projection calculates how much of an item will be used between the order, transfer request, or production date and the next time you will order or make a transfer request.
-Please click this link for more information about Usage Projections.
+A Usage Projection calculates how much of an item will be used between the order, transfer, prep, or production date and the next time you will enter orders, transfers, prep, or production.
+This link has more information, Usage Projections.

 • SQTs can be configured to include both Par Levels and Usage Projections.
 Or just one or the other.

-• If you want to use an SQT for the Prep Worksheet, this option must be enabled in Company>Setup>Company Settings>go to the Recipe Tab.
+• If you want to use an SQT for the Prep Worksheet, this option must be enabled in your Company Settings via an option on the Recipe Tab.
+This link to Suggest Prep FAQs has more information.

-• This feature will only be accessible and visible to users who are given access to it.
+• This feature will only be accessible to Administrators and Assistant Administrators.

-Add or Edit Suggested Quantity Types (Ordering, Transfer Requests, or Production):
+Add or Edit Suggested Quantity Types (Ordering, Transfers, Prep, or Production):

-To add, review, edit, or delete a Suggested Quantity Type, navigate to Inventory>Setup>Suggested Quantity Types.
+To add, review, edit, or delete Suggested Quantity Types, use the Sidebar to navigate to the Manage Inventory menu option and then select Suggested Quantity Types from the submenu.
 Upon selection, a Find Grid will display all of the Suggested Quantity Types that you have previously set up:

 The Find Grid includes more tools to help you find, filter, or sort the information on the grid according to your requirements.
 Some of these tools are intuitive, but other helpful tools can easily be overlooked.
 Please click this link for more information on Find Grid Tools - FAQs.